Understanding Expressivity of GNN in Rule Learning: Proof

 \subsection{Proof of Theorem~\ref{theorem:main}}

-The backward direction of Theorem~\ref{theorem:main} is proved by constructing a GNN that can capture any formula $\varphi(x)$ in CML.
+The backward direction of Theorem~\ref{theorem:main} is proven by constructing a MPNN that can learn any formula $\varphi(x)$ in CML.
 The forward direction relies on the results from recent theoretical results in \citet{otto2019graded}.
-Our theorem can be seen as an extension of Theorem 4.2 in \citet{barcelo2020logical} to heterogeneous graph (KG).
+Our theorem can be seen as an extension of Theorem 4.2 in \citet{barcelo2020logical} to KG.